WHERE: Sukhotai and Chiang Mai, Thailand

 The Loi Krathong ceremony then continues with songs, dances, fireworks and … large banquets.
 You can eat at really low prices.

-Although it has become a mass party, the Festival of Lights has managed to maintain its suggestive charm.
+Although it has become a mass party, the Thailand Lantern Festival has managed to maintain its suggestive charm.

 The best locations in Thailand are, first of all, the historical park of Sukhotai, north of the city.
 The splendid place has been declared world heritage by UNESCO.
 No less interesting, and loads of suggestion, are the events of Chiang Mai and other Thai cities.